charmbracelet/glow/README.md

 ## Usage

-Run without arguments to start the TUI and browser local and stashed markdown.
+Run without arguments to start the TUI and browse local and stashed markdown.
 Or, to simply format a document on the CLI, use a markdown source as the primary argument: